-A conference on surrogacy was organized on June 3, 2016 by the Tambre Clinic, a fertility center located in Madrid, and several doctors spoke about this technique from different perspectives: legal, anthropological, social, medical…
+A conference on surrogacy was organized on June 3, 2016 by the Tambre Clinic, a fertility center located in Madrid, in which several doctors spoke, among other things, about this technique from a legal, anthropological, social or medical perspective.

 During this conference, Dr. Javier Nadal of the Quirón Clinic in Barcelona gave a presentation on the medical indications that can lead to surrogacy in order to realize the wish to have a child.

 The doctor divided the main indications into two groups: absolute and relative.
-Next we detail them.
+In the next section we detail them.

-With the progress of science and the application of new technologies, new treatments and options have emerged to solve pathologies and carry a pregnancy to term without risk.
+With the advance in science and the application of new technologies, new treatments and options have emerged in order to solve pathologies and to carry a pregnancy to term without risk.
 However, some situations continue to prevent gestation and are therefore still indicated for surrogacy.

 Absolute medical indications

 The main reasons for resorting to surrogacy are:

 Even though there are few cases, the congenital absence of the uterus, known as Rokitansky syndrome, is one of the indications why a woman cannot gestate her baby, since she has no uterus to host the pregnancy.
 The same occurs in women who have had their uterus removed for different medical reasons.

 The presence of significant uterine abnormalities can also lead to the inability to gestate.
 Some examples of these alterations are:

 - T-shaped uterus due to exposure to diethylstilbestrol, tuberculosis, multiple uterine interventions, etc.